sdhers/RAINSTORM/README.md

 🧠 **Automate labeling with your trained AI model.**

-  * Applies your best-performing model to label large datasets.
+  * Applies your best-performing model to label unseen datasets.
   * Generates comparative visualizations (like polar graphs) to contrast manual, geometric, and AI-driven labels.

 ![6-Compare_Labels](examples/images/6-Compare_labels.png)